SendSafely/JavaScript-Node-Client-API/README.md

 *You will need to generate your own API_KEY and API_SECRET from the API Keys section of your Profile page when logged into your SendSafely portal.*

 ## Examples
 Please refer to our [Developer Website](https://sendsafely.github.io) to familiarize yourself with the core SendSafely API and common operations.
+See our [examples](https://github.com/SendSafely/JavaScript-Node-Client-API/tree/master/examples/CreateNewPackage) in GitHub for working examples of how to use the SendSafely JavaScript API for Node.js.

 ## Support
 For support, please contact support@sendsafely.com.